 Invented in the late 60-ees, Naltrexone is being implemented for more than 40 years in clinical practice.
-It is studied and tested thoroughly by FDA for the treatment of drugs and alcohol addictions.
+It is studied and tested thoroughly by the FDA for the treatment of drugs and alcohol addictions.

 Naltrexone in 50mg tablets or pills for oral reception is issued under the trading name Revia, Nalorex, Antaxon, Depade and others.
-One capsule of Naltrexone blocks access to opiate receptors for not less than 24h, sometimes up to 72h.
+One tablet of Naltrexone blocks access to opiate receptors for not less than 24h, sometimes up to 72h.

 Advantages of Naltrexone blocker:

 - Simple for implementation in outpatient treatment